WebAssembly/interface-types/proposals/interface-types/Explainer.md

 leverage existing and planned reference types ([`anyref`], [function references], [type imports], [GC]) to, e.g., define [abstract data types].

+### Why not just add adapter instructions to the core WebAssembly instruction set?

+The anticipated optimization strategy described [above](#lifting-lowering-and-laziness) relies on (1) declarative restrictions on adapter function code and (2) waiting to compile adapter functions until [instantiation]-time, when both sides of an import are known to the engine.
+In contrast, core WebAssembly code is not declarative and is often compiled/cached before instantiation-time.
+This conflict would result in unpredictable and irregular performance and force engines to make unnecessary heuristic tradeoffs.
+Additionaly, the semantic layering helps keep core wasm simple.

 [core spec]: https://webassembly.github.io/spec/core